 The sidewalls in framed cabinets are reinforced with hardwood face frames, making them sturdy.
 In frameless cabinets, this extra reinforcement is missing, making them less strong.
 Their hinges – mounted to sidewalls rather than hardwood frames – often require regular adjustments to keep the cabinets looking symmetrical.

 Being trendy, they usually cost more than framed cabinets.
 Economy types may not have as long of a lifespan as framed cabinets, although higher-end frameless cabinets are comparable.
+The limited options of frameless cabinets may also not suit your kitchen layout.

 Both frameless and framed cabinets offer similar quality and durability.
 In the end, the choice between framed and frameless cabinetry is entirely up to you and your personal preference.